DavidMJChoi/GSfS/README.md

-# GSfS: Gold-Seeker-from-Shadow
+# GSfS: An Integrated System for Personalized RSS Digests
 [![Ask DeepWiki](https://devin.ai/assets/askdeepwiki.png)](https://deepwiki.com/DavidMJChoi/GSfS)

-This file is generated using [GitRead](https://www.gitread.dev/).
+This file was originally generated using [GitRead](https://www.gitread.dev/).

 ## 🚧 UNDER DEVELOPMENT 🚧
 This project is under development.
 Some functionalities have been implemented, but the whole system is not ready to be used.
 There is no any usable user interface neither.

 ## Introduction

-GSfS (Gold-Seeker-from-Shadow) is a (not so) comprehensive RSS feed aggregation and processing tool designed to fetch articles from multiple sources, process them according to user-defined rules, and generate a clean, readable Markdown digest.
+GSfS (Gold-Seeker-from-S***) is a (not so) comprehensive RSS feed aggregation and processing tool designed to fetch articles from multiple sources, process them according to user-defined rules, and generate a clean, readable Markdown digest.

 This is a toy project for one of my course in University of Macau.